 Day 2: Service request & problem management process

-On the second day we started incorporating the service request processes into Jira Service desk.
+On the second day we started incorporating the service request processes into Jira Service Management.
 After validation by stakeholders on the team, we went on to the problem management process.

 Day 3: change management & documentation

-At the end of three productive days, the service desk was ready to launch their new platform because they were able to service their customers as required.
+At the end of three productive days, the service management was ready to launch their new platform because they were able to service their customers as required.

-They were impressed with how fast Jira Service Desk was up and running, and to be honest… so was I!
+They were impressed with how fast Jira Service Management was up and running, and to be honest… so was I!